 - Basic science and clinical research on AMR, including tracking the spread of AMR in ICUs at Barnes Jewish Hospital in St. Louis and in Pakistan

 - Antimicrobial stewardship and implementation science in Ghana

 - AMR policy at the WHO and at the country-level in Egypt

 - AMR epidemiology and antibiotic surveillance projects in India

 Global Health Symposium

-The 20th Annual Global Health Symposium was held on April 19, 2018, with a theme of Global Cancer, featuring keynote speaker Dr. Ami Bhatt of Stanford University.
+The 21st Annual Global Health Symposium in 2019 featured Dr. Christine Dubray from the CDC, and the 20th Annual Global Health Symposium in 2018 (with a theme of Global Cancer) featured keynote speaker Dr. Ami Bhatt of Stanford University.